 The optimal therapeutic process for dogs with acquired Myasthenia Gravis hasn’t been established and problems with spontaneous remissions are frequent in more than 80% of patients, after an average of four months.

 Before starting the treatment it’s mandatory to recognize signs of pharyngeal weakness and esophageal dilation.

 Specific therapy is used for patients that belong in one of the 3 groups characterized by the severity of the disease:

 - Severe generalized or acute fulminating Myasthenia Gravis

 As we mentioned before, recurrence of signs is a big problem, therefore, the prognosis for Myasthenia Gravis is dubious.
-Dogs with generalized condition respond well to anticholinesterase and corticosteroid therapy.
+Dogs with generalized conditions respond well to anticholinesterase and corticosteroid therapy.
 Cases with aspiration pneumonia and megaesophagus are much riskier to manage.
-A worst case scenario is the Fulminant form of Myasthenia Gravis with bad prognosis.
+A worst-case scenario is the Fulminant form of Myasthenia Gravis with a bad prognosis.

 Project dedicated to support and help to improve Veterinary Medicine.
 Sharing information and raising discussions in the veterinary community.